The Unparalleled Invasion: Analysis

 However, other academics have also claimed that this story is a "strident warning against race hatred and its paranoia", due to its focus on the danger posed to China by the West.
+Some academics argue that the story represents a warning of what happens when racial hatred is allowed to develop or an ironic criticism of imperialism.
 The story has also been viewed as a prescient political prediction of the rise of China as a world political power triggered in part by Japan's imperial aspirations.